Blankney History, Family Crest & Coats of Arms

 - Origins Available:

 Early Origins of the Blankney family

 The surname Blankney was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1202 when Simon de Blanckenay held estates in that shire.

 Early History of the Blankney family

-Another 197 words (14 lines of text) covering the years 1240, 1273, 1273, 1455 and 1487 are included under the topic Early Blankney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blankney research.
+Another 99 words (7 lines of text) covering the years 1240, 1273, 1273, 1455 and 1487 are included under the topic Early Blankney History in all our PDF Extended History products and printed products wherever possible.

 Blankney Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Blankney has been recorded under many different variations, including Blankley, Blankeney, Blankney, Blankal, Blankele and others.